I've had a thing for felt food ever since I made

 2 scallions chopped

-broccoli coleslaw mix (I saute my coleslaw mix in a skillet for just a few minutes with a splash of white wine vinegar)
+I saute my coleslaw mix in a skillet for just a few minutes with a splash of white wine vinegar)

 Chicken cooked and shredded